newracket/newracket/README.md

 - [UCSD Courses Scraper](https://github.com/newracket/Classes_Scraper) - Scrapes all of the courses offered at UCSD for a specific quarter and stores them in a JSON file.
 Made using Python and Selenium.
 - [Advent of Code 2022](https://github.com/newracket/AdventOfCode2022) - Annual programming challenges during winter.
 Solved using Python.

-### Mixed/Other
+### Java

+- [Successorator (todo-list application)](https://github.com/newracket/Successorator) - Todo-list native android app, made using Java and Android API.
+Includes repeated tasks, and categorization of tasks.
 - [Avomod (Minecraft Mod) [Java]](https://github.com/newracket/avomod) - Minecraft mod that adds a variety of commands and utilities.
 Used by over 2000 people.
 Created using Java and Forge.

+### Mixed/Other

 - [Notepad [C#]](https://github.com/newracket/notepad-csharp) - Notepad clone with autosaving.
 Made using C# and Windows Forms.
 - [Chatsystem [Golang]](https://github.com/newracket/Golang-Chat-System) - Chat system made with Golang.
 - [Math4Fun [HTML/CSS/JavaScript]](https://github.com/newracket/math4fun) - Series of basic math games.
 Created for Congressional App Challenge.
 Made using HTML, CSS, and JavaScript.